 If you think you’re a big deal because you’re sitting on a first edition Charizard, think again.
-It’s definitely up there as one of the more rare and sought after Pokemon cards, but when it comes to the rarest and most valuable ones, it’s just the tip of the iceberg.
+It’s definitely up there as one of the more rare and sought after Pokemon cards, but when it comes to the rarest ones, it’s just the tip of the iceberg.

 The original base set of Pokémon cards hit store shelves in the mid to late nineties, depending on where you live.
 Initially, the number of cards to collect was in the hundreds.
 Not only are there thousands of cards to collect now, but many of them are worth thousands of dollars.